This policy is effective from 19th January 2020.

 - You can request, at any point for all information we hold on you, to be deleted by contacting email@example.com

-We will not sell, distribute or provide your personal information to third parties unless we are required by law to do so.
+We will not sell, distribute or provide your personal information to third parties unless we are required by law to do so, or you agree to it.

 Subject Access Request